 Watching a loved one suffer through an agonizing illness or medical condition can be very difficult, especially when it's terminal.
 But when all hope is lost and the patient no longer has the will to live, does she have the right to end her life?
 It depends.
 Federal law doesn't specifically protect the act of mercy killing or euthanasia, nor does it prohibit the practice altogether.
-Instead, the right to assisted suicide (also sometimes known as 'death with dignity') is established by state law.
+Instead, the right to assisted suicide (also sometimes known as "death with dignity" or "the right to die") is established by state law.

 The vast majority of states do not allow patients to end their lives, either on their own or through the aid of a doctor.
 However, in 1990 the U.S. Supreme Court did rule that patients or their designated health care agents may refuse life-preserving medical treatment, including feeding tubes.
 A health care agent is an individual named by the patient to make health care decisions on their behalf, usually through a durable power of attorney.
 Health care agents typically follow a patient's wishes laid out in a living will or "do not resuscitate" form.

-The following is a breakdown of the states that allow assisted suicide or 'death with dignity':
+The following is a breakdown of the states that allow assisted suicide or "death with dignity," either through statute or established caselaw:

 Gov. Jerry Brown signed the End of Life Option Act into law in 2015, allowing physicians to prescribe lethal drugs to certain terminally ill patients.
 The law is modeled after similar laws in Oregon, Washington, and Vermont.
 Patients who are expected to die within the next six months, provide informed consent, have a medically confirmed diagnosis, and who request assistance three times may obtain a prescription for lethal drugs.